 Wood paddles tend to start with the…..wood.
 Call me Captain Obvious, but in some segments of the population that tends to mean only a few things – because…….why? tradition? habit? assumptions?

-The more paddles I make and kits I sell, the more I realize that simple things are what make a paddle work.
+The more paddles I build and kits I sell, the more I realize that simple things are what make a paddle work.
 For me and my experience, those simple things are fiberglass/epoxy on both sides of the paddle blade and a laminated paddle shaft.

 Do paddle blades, shaft or handles need to be a certain shape?
 No.